 As my friends and I grew into cute pre-teens, then teenagers, we hated walking past work sites where Mexicans were laboring.
 Without exception, those men would all pause in their work, gawk, whistle, and say probably nasty things in Spanish.
 We avoided them where possible, which was hard in a town full of migrant laborers.

 A serious issue in high school was the limited curriculum and opportunities for females.
 In 9th grade I approached my counselor to tell her I really, really wanted to register for Aviation Science that fall.
 You can guess the chuckled response, yet it's shocking even for 1969: "oh honey, that class is for boys only."
 Good thing it happened to be full anyway, or Mom and I would have made a fuss.
 Shop classes were also limited to boys.
 I certainly did not begrudge learning sewing and cooking, but how useful it would have been to also learn about cars and wood and metal.
-And boys could have learned to sew and cook.
+And boys could have learned the important, useful skills of sewing and cooking.

 I was never an athlete, so it didn't affect me personally that only boys were offered competitive sports.
 But it seemed unfair to me that girls had after-school groups that played each other, but only the boys got the big time attention and funding.
 Not anymore!

-I'm very glad for my girls, grand-girls, and all other girls out there who can do whatever they are capable of doing, without being restricted because of their girl-hood!
+I'm very glad for my girls, grand-girls, and all other girls out there who can do whatever they are capable of doing, without being restricted because of their wonderful girl-hood.